Morning Sickness During Pregnancy

 Nausea does not harm you and your baby and does not indicate that your baby has a problem.
 The absence of nausea and vomiting may also make some pregnant women worried about whether the baby is healthy or not.
 But this is not an indication of a problem with the health of you and your baby.

 In some cases, nausea and vomiting can be very severe and may continue throughout the pregnancy.
-It is called hyperemesis gravidarum characterized by weight loss, possibly dehydration and feeling faint that requires serious treatment and follow-up.
+It is called hyperemesis gravidarum characterized by weight loss, possibly dehydration, and feeling faint that requires serious treatment and follow-up.
+In such cases, you should consult your gynecologist immediately.

 The exact causes of hyperemesis gravidarum are unknown.
 Although there is still no single cause for nausea and vomiting during pregnancy in studies, one of the reasons is pregnancy hormones.

-Risk factors are the first pregnancy, multiple pregnancies, obesity and a history of eating disorders.
-The interesting thing is that nausea usually gradually disappears at 3 months.
+Risk factors are the first pregnancy, multiple pregnancies, obesity, and a history of eating disorders.
+The interesting thing is that nausea usually disappears in 3 months.
 This corresponds to the organ development period of the baby.
 Some studies show the psychological status of pregnant women as trigger factors.

 However, some researches show that cases of severe nausea and vomiting are less common in pregnant women who have been taking multivitamin supplements since the beginning of pregnancy.
 It is possible to ease nausea and make you feel better thanks to some precautions.
 For example;

-Ginger is a food supplement which its effectiveness has been proven by research.
+Ginger is a food supplement and its effectiveness has been proven by research.

 However, the most important point here is that you shouldn’t take any nutritional supplements, even if it’s herbal, without consulting your doctor.

 Although nausea and vomiting are related to pregnancy, your doctor may investigate if there is another underlying cause, especially in severe cases.
-For example; such as molar pregnancy, thyroid diseases and urinary tract infections.
-After eliminating all these causes, your doctor may recommend some medications.
+For example; such as molar pregnancy, thyroid diseases, and urinary tract infections.
+After eliminating all these causes, your doctor may recommend some medications based on ultrasound report and other medical reports.

 To make the pregnant woman who has nausea vomiting listen to her baby’s heartbeat during the examination since it relieves nausea for a short time.